Brill-Noether loci on an Enriques surface covered by a Jacobian Kummer surface: Introduction

 \section{Introduction}

 In the last decades, classical Brill-Noether theory, concerning line bundles on projective curves, has been extended to higher rank bundles on varieties of arbitrary dimension.
-In \cite{art_costa_miro-roig_2010}, Costa and Mir\'{o}-Roig introduced the Brill-Noether loci $W^k_H$, whose set theoretic support is formed by those bundles in $M_H$ having at least $k$ independent sections, where $M_H$ denotes the moduli space of $H$-stable vector bundles on the smooth polarized algebraic variety $(X,H)$ of some rank and some fixed Chern classes.
+In \cite{art_costa_miro-roig_2010}, Costa and Mir\'{o}-Roig introduced the Brill-Noether loci $W^k_H$, whose set theoretic support is formed by those bundles in $M_H$ having at least $k$ independent sections, where $M_H$ denotes the moduli space of $H$-stable vector bundles of some rank and some fixed Chern classes on a smooth polarized algebraic variety $(X,H)$.
+In a recent paper, Nugent \cite{arxiv_nugent_2024} provided a new construction of the Brill-Noether loci, generalizing the one in \cite{art_costa_miro-roig_2010}.

 Standard questions of generalized Brill-Noether theory naturally arose from the ones of the classical theory and concern non-emptiness, irreducibility, dimension of the irreducible components or singularities of $W^k_H$.
 These problems are very far from being solved for an arbitrary variety.
-Little is known even in the surface case, despite the progress which has been made for the projective plane $\mathbb{P}^2$ \cite{art_gould_lee_liu_2022}, K3 surfaces \cite{art_leyenson_2012, arxiv_leyenson_2018}, Hirzebruch surfaces \cite{art_costa_miro-roig2_2010}, ruled surfaces \cite{arxiv_irene_costa_2024} or fibered surfaces \cite{art_reyes-ahumada_roa-leguizamon_torres-lopez_2022}.
-We indicate \cite{arxiv_coskun_huizenga_nuer_2023} for a survey regarding higher rank Brill-Noether theory for surfaces.
+Little is known even in the surface case, despite the progress which has been made for the projective plane $\mathbb{P}^2$ \cite{art_gould_lee_liu_2022}, \cite{arxiv_coskun_2024}, K3 surfaces \cite{art_leyenson_2012, arxiv_leyenson_2018}, Hirzebruch surfaces \cite{art_costa_miro-roig2_2010}, ruled surfaces \cite{arxiv_irene_costa_2024} or fibered surfaces \cite{art_reyes-ahumada_roa-leguizamon_torres-lopez_2022}.
+We also indicate \cite{coskun_huizenga_nuer_2023} for a survey regarding higher rank Brill-Noether theory on surfaces.

 In this note, we analyze the case of an Enriques surface $Y$ such that its K3 cover is a Jacobian Kummer surface and provide a way of choosing the Chern classes $c_1, c_2$ such that first Brill-Noether locus $W^1_H(2;c_1,c_2)$ is non-empty and strictly contained in the moduli space $M_{Y,H}(2;c_1,c_2)$ for any polarization $H$.
 The reasons for considering the above setup are a good understanding of the Picard lattice of a Jacobian Kummer surface and a theorem of F. Takemoto as reinterpreted by H. Kim \cite[Section 2]{art_kim_1998} which gives a recipe to construct rank $2$ stable vector bundles on an Enriques surface by pushing forward line bundles on its K3 cover.